victorponz/Ciberseguridad-PePS/_posts/2021-01-09-Práctica-Docker.md

 # enable userdir and php
 RUN a2enmod php7.3

-# we run a script to stat the server; the array syntax makes it so ^C will work as we want
+# we run a script to start the server; the array syntax makes it so ^C will work as we want
 CMD  ["./entrypoint.sh"]
 ```